gibbok/typescript-book/README.md

     }
 }

-// create an instance of the base class const animal = new Animal('Generic Animal');
+// Create an instance of the base class const animal = new Animal('Generic Animal');
 animal.speak(); // The animal makes a sound

-// create an instance of the derived class const dog = new Dog('Max', 'Labrador');
+// Create an instance of the derived class const dog = new Dog('Max', 'Labrador');
 dog.speak(); // Woof!
 Woof!"
 ```